The health and safety of our residents and families is our highest priority.

 Educate staff on infection prevention practices, control measures for COVID-19.

 Facility will implement Universal Source control by providing facemask to person in the facility.
-As an alternative, cloth mask will be provided in the event of supply shortage for staff that does not provide direct care to the residents.
+As an alternative, cloth mask will be provided in the event of supply shortage for staff that doesnot provide direct care to the residents.

 Daily Reporting